Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 Toronto FC has enjoyed the most success as an MLS club winning the domestic treble in 2017 with the MLS Cup, Supporters’ Shield, and Canadian Championship.
 Montreal and Vancouver, however, have each maintained strong and competitive clubs in the MLS.

-We typically like to focus on a few key features when we’re evaluating sportsbooks:
+We typically like to focus on a few key features when we’re evaluating Canadian sportsbooks:

-You should feel confident placing a bet with any legal sports betting operator, but your experience in each of these four categories will differ depending on which betting site you’re using.
+You should feel confident placing a bet with any top sports betting operator and provider, but your experience in each of these four categories will differ depending on which online betting site you’re using.

 Banking: Deposits and Withdrawals